 English rural life has been much romanticised over the years.
-One of the strengths of G.E & K.R.
-Fussell's 1955 book, The English Countryman, is that it doesn't romanticise the lives of those who laboured their lives in the fields of England.
+One of the strengths of G.E and K.R.
+Fussell's 1955 book The English Countryman is that it doesn't romanticise the lives of those who laboured their lives in the fields of England.
 The shepherd for instance, idealised in the words of the authors “as if the season were always spring or summer, and his work little more than watching the gambols of the young lambs in the sunshine.”

 Life was no better for those who worked from home.
 The ploughman in early Stuart times who began work at 4am, and retired to bed fourteen hours later.